wing-security/public-api/README.md

 - Limits apply to **all users collectively** by default
 - Throttling is applied on a best-effort basis
-- For higher limits or dedicated quotas, contact Wing Security support
+- For higher limits or dedicated quotas, contact Wing Security Customer Success

-### Best Practices

-- Implement exponential backoff and retry logic for `429` responses
-- Monitor your request rates to stay within limits
-- Consider caching responses where appropriate to reduce API calls